nodejs/node/deps/npm/doc/misc/npm-config.md

 If set to false, then ignore `package-lock.json` files when installing.
 This will also prevent _writing_ `package-lock.json` if `save` is true.

+When package package-locks are disabled, automatic pruning of extraneous modules will also be disabled.
+To remove extraneous modules with package-locks disabled use `npm prune`.

 This option is an alias for `--shrinkwrap`.

 ### package-lock-only